gabrimaine/tutorial-notebooks/README.md

 # tutorial-notebooks

 Tutorial Jupyter Notebooks for Data Preview 0.2 and 0.3, created and maintained by the Rubin Observatory Community Science Team.

-The `prod` branch will appear in IDF RSP users' home directories, in `notebooks/tutorial-notebooks/`.
+Adapted to CC-IN2P3 environment by Gabriele Mainetti.

 <br>